webix-hub/docs/data/kanban/howto.md

 How to set the background color to the item?
 ----------------------------

-To apply a specific css class for an item you can set the **$css** property for it.
+To apply a specific CSS class for an item you can set the **$css** property for it.
 This class will be added to className of item element:

 ~~~js
 webix.ui({